Sawlaram Haldankar

-Sawlaram Lakshman Haldankar (1882–1968) aka S L Haldankar was a well-known Indian painter.
+Sawlaram Lakshman Haldankar (1882–1968), also known as S L Haldankar, was a well-known Indian painter.

 Early life

 Haldankar was born into a family from Sawantwadi, which was then a Princely State and is located today in Maharashtra state.
 He showed early talent in the arts and this was noticed by the headmaster of his school in Sawantwadi.
 The headmaster commended the talented student to the Raja of this tiny state, who encouraged the young lad to develop his talents.

 After Haldankar completed his schooling, the Raja gave him a scholarship to study at the Sir J.J.
 School of Art, Bombay.
 Haldankar duly enrolled and studied under the tutelage of famous artists Mahadev Vishwanath Dhurandhar and Cecil Leonard Burns.
 He soon distinguished himself by winning several prizes at a young age and exhibiting his work at several exhibitions.
 He was accomplished in both watercolors and oils, with a special mastery over portraits.